rex706/PL0-Compiler/Readme.md

 -v - print virtual machine execution trace and registers.

-**Compile and cammand examples:**
+**Compile and command examples:**

-./compile input.txt –l –a –v -s		Print multiple types of output to the console.
+Print multiple types of output to the console:

-./compile input.txt –v				Print only the VM execution trace and registers to the console.
+./compile input.txt –l –a –v -s

+Print only the VM execution trace and registers to the console:

+./compile input.txt –v

-./compile input.txt					Print nothing to the console except for "in" and "out".
+Print nothing to the console except for "in" and "out":

+./compile input.txt

+Divert all printing to output.txt:

-./compile input.txt > output.txt	Divert all printing to output.txt.
+./compile input.txt > output.txt

 "/Cases" directory contains various test cases and examples that can be used with the compiler.